::::: Thursday, March 15th, 2018 @ Caxton Arms, 6:30 pm :::::

-Magician and Human-Machine Interactor Stuart Nolan will be giving a workshop in mindreading, followed by talk in the Sussex Humanities Lab.
-Stuart has a track record in training mindreading skills in an hour, so it is certainly worth coming to this session to learn this art.
-Join us at the Sussex Humanities Lab (in the Silverstone Building, 2nd floor) - All welcome!
+Magician and Human-Machine Interactor Stuart Nolan will be giving a workshop in mindreading, followed by talk on his practice as a magician.
+Stuart has a track record in training mindreading skills in an hour, so it is certainly worth coming to this session to learn this important art.
+Join us at the Caxton Arms Pub - All welcome!

 One Thousand Mindreaders is a year-long collaborative artwork during which the artist Stuart Nolan will train one thousand new mindreaders.